 Maple Candied Cashews take just minutes to make with only a few simple, wholesome ingredients.
 They are slightly sweet and buttery with a satisfying crunch.

-- This candied cashew recipe is naturally sweetened making it healthier and it is super quick to make.
+- This candied cashew recipe is healthy-ish, naturally sweetened with maple syrup.

-- Just a few simple ingredients are needed to make an amazing snack.
+- Just a few simple ingredients and a few minutes are needed to make this amazing snack.

 Here is What You Will Need